Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: -Divisor Theory on Graphs

 If $r'_0 \geq 0$, Conjecture \ref{bakconjreal} gives a divisor $D$ of degree $d'_0$ and rank $r'_0$ on $G$.
 By the Riemann-Roch theorem for $\mathbb{R}$-divisors on graphs (Theorem \ref{rrreal_theover2}), the divisor $K_G-D$ where $K_G$ is the canonical divisor of $G$ has degree $2g-2-d'_0=d_0$ and rank $r(D)-d'_0+(g-1)=r'_0-d'_0+(g-1)=r_0$.
-On the other hand, if $r'_0<0$ then we consider any divisor $D$ of degree $d'_0$ and non-negative rank (their existence is immediate from the principal divisors).
-The divisor $K_G-D$ has degree $d_0$ and an application of the Riemann-Roch theorem shows that rank at least $r_0$.
+On the other hand, if $r'_0<0$ then we consider any effective divisor $D$ of degree $d'_0$.
+Note that $D$ has non-negative rank.
+The divisor $K_G-D$ has degree $d_0$ and an application of the Riemann-Roch theorem shows that its rank is at least $r_0$.
 The continuity of the rank function (Corollary \ref{rankcont_cor}) implies that there exists a divisor of degree at most $d_0$ and rank $r_0$.

 \end{remark}